ArismitaM/Zense-Project/README.md

 ## 📌 Objectives

-- This project uses satellite images to detect the land cover in an area (In this project it is used to detect the suspicious settlements in an area).
+- This project uses satellite images to detect the land cover in an area (In this project it is used to detect suspicious settlements in an area).
 - This also uses the BotSort algorithm to detect people and trace the path they take.

 ## 📊 Technical Aspects